brendan-ward/nhdnet/custom/sarp/README.md

 ### Perform network analysis

 Once all the inputs are prepared using the above steps, you can now perform the network analysis for that region or group of regions.
+This can take 10 - 60+ minutes depending on the size and complexity of the region.

 1. Run `network_analysis.py` once for dams (set `SMALL_BARRIERS = False`)
 2. Run `network_analysis.py` again for small barriers (set `SMALL_BARRIERS = True`)

-This can take 10 - 60+ minutes depending on the size and complexity of the region.
+3. Run `merge_outputs.py` to create the final aggregated results across all regions.

 This cuts the network at each barrier and associates each barrier with an upstream and downstream flowline segment ID.
 It automatically calculates a new unique ID for a segment if it is creating a new segment between two barriers on the same original flowline segment.
 The networks are then re-assembled by traversing upstream from the downstream-most points of the NHD flowlines or from each barrier.